 What is Bitcoin?

 Bitcoin was the first cryptocurrency to ever appear on the scene.
 It was introduced to the public in 2009 by an unknown group called Nakamoto.
-The hope was to create an entirely digital payment method free of any physical exchange.
+The hope was to create a digital payment method free of any physical exchange.

 It is a fully decentralized cryptocurrency operating outside a person’s or group’s control.
 Like all cryptocurrencies, the Bitcoin network exists on a blockchain.
 This blockchain verifies each coin minted.
 Virtual currency cannot be reproduced.